Epic - Week 4

 This is a fun look at the difference between an Average Joe running against a super fast sprinter.
 At the 2010 NFL Draft they used some cool technology to show this difference.
 It's amazing how quick the fast guy is.

-Warm Gear.
-We are being tested by the weather at the moment so make sure you have warm gear for before, during and after your session.
+Warm Gear: Make sure you have warm gear for before, during and after your session.
 Stack the cards in your favour to get your sessions in.
 Gloves, hats and thermals are key at this time of year.

 'Keep the chart on the fridge.
 Tick off each day as you achieve.
 Be proud to tell people.' - Pauline Sullivan